What Is 3D Modeling Software?

 - FreeCAD also has a robot simulation to study robot movements, and a module dedicated to mechanical machining systems such as milling (CAM).

 - The output is available as G-code.
 Working file extensions include step, iges, obj, stl, dxf, svg, dae, ifc, off, nastran, Fcstd.

-Often referred to as the “Swiss Army Knife” for 3D modelling, Meshmixer fully equipped 3D modelling software with much emphasis on the mechanical aspects of the 3D designs.
+Often referred to as the “Swiss Army Knife” for 3D modeling, Meshmixer fully equipped 3D modeling software with much emphasis on the mechanical aspects of the 3D designs.

 - Meshmixer designed to create meshes and models for 3D printing.
 The benchmark for its success is its use of solid prosthetics with mechanical parts.

-- 3D scans are commonly used along with optimisation tools used in industrial grade programs.
+- 3D scans are commonly used along with optimization tools used in industrial-grade programs.
 Designers and modelers can cut down on unwanted storage and space needs from other softwares and reduce printing costs significantly.